jamestheadora/Belly_Button_Biodiversity/README.md

-# Plot.ly Homework - Belly Button Biodiversity
+# Plot.ly Challenge - Belly Button Biodiversity

 ![Bacteria by filterforge.com](Images/bacteria.jpg)

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+In this challenge, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.